If employment contract changes cannot be agreed

 Risks of dismissing and rehiring

-- immediate and long-lasting damage to trust and working relations in an organisation
+- cause immediate and long-lasting damage to trust and working relations in an organisation

 - losing valued people from an organisation – either because they do not accept the offer of a new contract, or they leave afterwards because they're not happy with the change or the way it was made